1. Indoor Activities:

 9. Cycle Trails:

-Grab a bike and ride one of the great cycle trails on offer in the Waikato region including the Waikato River Trails, Te Awa River Ride, Timber Trail, Hauraki Rail Trail and many more including local mountain bike parks.
+Grab a bike and ride one of the great cycle trails on offer in the Waikato region including the Timber Trail, Te Awa River Ride, Hauraki Rail Trail and many more including local mountain bike parks.
 Search all the cycle tracks and trails on offer in the Waikato here or download our new guide to Waikato Cycle Trails.

 10. Inner-City Fun: